trueMiskin/unstable-unicorns/thesis/3-related-work.md

 ## Monte Carlo Tree Search

-Monte Carlo Tree Search is a search technique where is combined a tree search algorithm and machine learning principles.
+Monte Carlo Tree Search is a search technique that combines a tree search algorithm and machine learning principles (the algorithm tries to exploit information that has so far).
 It solves the problem of exploration and exploitation.
 The algorithm expands a node that is most promising (best-first search)[@chaslot2010monte].

 The algorithm itself is quite simple and has 4 main steps: Selection, Expansion, Simulation and Backpropagation.